 When the balloon is inflated, the stent coil expands and compresses the narrowing.
 The balloon is then deflated and all tubing and balloon is removed.
 This leaves the expanded stent straddling the coronary artery where the narrowing once was.
 The advantage of this technique is that there are far fewer complications with less artery lining tearing, and the re-narrowing rate is reduced to only 8%.
 Patients often ask whether stents have a “sell by date”.
 They don’t, unlike bypass surgery.
 Generally, if there are renarrowing problems after stenting they occur early on, by about six weeks post intervention.
 Provided concomitant risk factor modification has been followed, renarrowing rates are minimized.
 However if a patient continues to smoke however, the renarrowing and potential blockage rates can be as high as 50%!

 This procedure is generally well tolerated and usually takes less than an hour to perform.
 Patients are mildly sedated but generally awake.
-Adequate blood thinning is achieved by pre-treating with aspirin and clopidogrel.
-During the actual procedure, the blood is thinned further.
+Patients are pre-treated with aspirin and clopidogrel to prevent clot build up and further blockages (thrombus).
 After the procedure, the patient is left with a tiny wound at the top of the leg (in most cases) or at the wrist (if the radial artery of the wrist is chosen instead).

 Complications occur in roughly 5% of patients.
 The most common is bruising at the entry site, and often looks worse than it really is.
 With all the blood thinning, sometimes more significant bleeding with a large lump can occur.
 Certainly if a lump becomes visible at the entry site, this will require a pressure dressing.
 Sometimes enough bleeding will require transfusion.